ABOUT KYU SHIN RYU

 Sensei Cole Thomas

-Cole Thomas has studied under Sensei Gary Connors and Ladonna Connors for over a decade, he has also been involved in designing and implementing other training programs.
+Cole Thomas has studied under Sensei Gary Connors and Ladonna Connors for almost two decades and has been teaching since 2014.
+He has also been involved in designing and implementing other training programs.
+Cole currently holds the rank of Godan, 5th degree.

 “Martial arts self-understanding, self-confidence, discipline, and focus; these lessons are for everyone and they help everyone by learning it.
 When I help a kid go from being an angry, upset kid to one who’s focused and channelling his energy in the right direction, we’ve improved a lot of lives.
 Not just his.
 But everyone who he could have hurt, everyone who he can now help along the way, or anyone who may want to hurt him.”